Chlortalidone: Pharmacokinetics

 Chlortalidone is slowly absorbed from the gastrointestinal tract after oral ingestion.
 It has a long half-life and therefore a prolonged diuretic action, which results in continued diuretic effects despite a skipped dose.
 This prolonged action of chlortalidone despite missing doses may account for the higher efficacy of chlortalidone compared to the shorter half-life medication, hydrochlorothiazide.
 Chlortalidone is eliminated from the body mostly by the kidney, as unchanged drug.
 Thus, in persons with diminished kidney function, the clearance of chlortalidone is reduced and the elimination half-life is increased.

 As with other thiazide diuretics, chlortalidone crosses the placenta and is excreted in breast milk.
 Chlortalidone may suppress lactation, and has been used for this indication.
 Due to its long half-life, chlortalidone may accumulate in newborns via breast milk, despite receiving only about 6% of the maternal weight-adjusted dose.

 Chemistry

 Chlortalidone is in the sulfamoylbenzamide class.
 As it lacks the benzothiadiazine structure of the thiazide-type diuretics, it is called a thiazide-like diuretic.
 Chlortalidone is freely soluble in dimethylacetamide (DMA), dimethylformamide (DMF), dimethylsulfoxide (DMSO), and methanol; it is also soluble in warm ethanol.

 Chlortalidone is the official name of the medication according to the (INN/BAN), which is the medication naming system coordinated by the World Health Organization.
 Chlorthalidone is the official name of the medication according to the (USAN), which is the medication naming system coordinated by the USAN Council, which is co-sponsored by the American Medical Association (AMA), the United States Pharmacopeial Convention (USP), and the American Pharmacists Association (APhA).

+Batch Recall

+The US Food and Drug Administration (FDA) issued a nationwide recall for over 11,000 bottles of Chlorthalidone (25 mg) blood pressure medication due to failed dissolution specifications.
+The recall affected 100-count and 1,000-count bottles distributed by Rising Pharma Holdings, Inc., all bearing an expiration date of 04/2027.